juanlajara/juanlajara.github.io/README.md

-## Portfolio
+## Create Portfolio Using BootStrap

-## Directions
+## Project Overview

-First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
-How do you deliver this?
-Here are some guidelines:
+Using Bootstrap, develop portfolio site with the following items:

 - Create the following files files: `index.html`, `portfolio.html` and `contact.html`.

-- Using Bootstrap, develop your portfolio site with the following items:

 - A navbar

 - A responsive layout

 - Responsive images

 - The Bootstrap portfolio should minimize the use of media queries.

-- Screenshots are provided as a reference in the `Assets/Images` folder.
-Your app does not need to be _exactly_ like the images.
-Use Bootstrap to create a similar, responsive layout.

-### Hints

-- Use Bootstrap's grid system (containers, rows, and columns).

-- On an `xs` screen, content should take up the entire screen.
-On `sm` and larger screens, you should have some margins on the left and right sides of the screen.
-Check out various sites on your mobile device vs. your computer to see examples of these differences.

-- Use an HTML validation service to ensure that each page has valid HTML.

 ### Minimum Requirements